This was an address I gave at a regional retreat of our association of churches a few years back.

 The Holy Spirit speaks to billions of people constantly, but He never makes a jaded, cynical, critical, knee jerk comment or reaction to something He sees or hears.

 I just poured a lot of time and energy and some money into a homeless couple that our church was working with for a period of months or perhaps a year.
 I believe the Holy Spirit eventually showed the handful of us working with them that it was time to let them go, especially after the latest visit back to jail of this guy.
 My temptation was to at least surmise or conclude the homeless are all this way – hard harded, rebellious, entitled.
 But the Holy Spirit never said that and never would.
-He doesn’t react to difficult experiences in a self preserving, self justifying way.
+He doesn’t react to difficult experiences in a self preserving, self justifying, or self pity way.

 I have discovered that part of being holy is hating some things and loving other things.
 The Bible in a number of places tells us what God and therefore the Holy Spirit hates and what He loves.

 For instance in Prov.
 6: we are told God – the Holy Spirit hates: Haughty eyes, a lying tongue, And hands that shed innocent blood, etc.